Toacin/PizzaByte/README.md

 ## Credits

 Logo designed by myself on Canva.
-Images are royalty free from pexels.
+Images are royalty free from Pexels.

 [Return to Top](#table-of-contents)